Maersk's APM Terminals to sell container terminal in Virginia

 "Ownership of this terminal does not fit with our global strategy and ambition to operate and develop ports," APM Chief Financial Officer Christian Moller Laursen said in the statement.
 "We have chosen to sell our Portsmouth terminal because we are a non-operating lessor."

-Lloyd's List, citing a source familiar with the deal, said the buyers planned to raise $450 million (263 million pounds) through a private placement of a bond later this week to help fund the deal.
+Lloyd's List, citing a source familiar with the deal, said the buyers planned to raise $450 million through a private placement of a bond later this week to help fund the deal.

 The deal is expected to close in the third quarter of this year, and staff at the facility will not be affected, the statement said.